Hay

 abuse, and/or starvation from which they have been rescued.

-Please help
+Please

-to help in the fight to end animal abuse.
+your part to help in the fight to end animal abuse.

 Donations In Lieu of Gifts or Flowers